How to Setup Node.JS Web Server to AWS with ECS

 CMD ["node", "app.js"]

-Now, let's run this command to build docker image, this will build the docker image and store locally.
+Now, let's run this command to build the Docker image.
+This will build the image and store it locally.

 docker build -t sample-docker-nodejs-app .

-Once build docker image succeed, you can run this to list the images and check the image we just created.
+Once the Docker image build succeeds, you can run this to list the images and verify the image we just created.

 docker images

-Now, run the docker with what we just built to create a container, this tells the docker that to use the image 1722c9508798.
+Now, run the Docker container with the image we just built.
+This tells Docker to use the image 1722c9508798.

 docker run -p 3300:7777 1722c9508798

-Type below http://localhost:3300 to see if able to get response from the container Node.js, once if we get the same heelo world!, means the docker image/container works on the local and ready to setup image/container to AWS.
+Type the URL http://localhost:3300 below to see if you can get a response from the containerized Node.js app.
+If we get hello world!, it means the Docker image/container works locally and is ready to be set up on AWS.

 curl http://localhost:3300